MiswaQ/FantasyBlog/README.md

 ### Code

 I want to once again thank the assessor for the site feedback to improve my code.
 The improvements I´ve made based on this is:
- - Re-designe the whole site to better suit the common purpose of the site.
+ - Re-design the whole site to better suit the common purpose of the site.
 I´ve made a better flow with the colors and themes so that everything works and flows better design wise.
  - Added testing write-ups and more evidence of the manual testing.
  - Added images of my wireframe to the README.md file.